peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         long desiredExponentSmall,
         PeterO.Numbers.EContext ctx);

- Divides two arbitrary-precision binary floats, and gives a particular exponent to the result.  <b>Parameters:</b>
+ Divides two arbitrary-precision binary floating-point numbers, and gives a particular exponent to the result.  <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.